KonduitAI/konduit-serving-examples/monitoring/quickstart/README.md

 [Grafana](https://grafana.com) is a dashboard system for pulling data from different sources and displaying it in real time.
 It can be used to visualize output from Prometheus.

-Grafana allows you to declare a dashboard as a JSON file which can be imported into Grafana.
-An imported Grafana dashboard will show some pre-configured metrics from Grafana automatically.
+Grafana allows you to declare a dashboard as a JSON file.
+An imported Grafana dashboard will show some pre-configured metrics.
 You can always extend/add more metrics in the Grafana GUI and re-export the configuration.

 ## Installation